fpereiro/recalc/readme.md

 I lied - you also need to understand how route functions work in order to use recalc.
 But this is the very last thing.

 A route function always receives a `context` as its first argument.
-The context is an object with three elements:
+The context is an object with five or six elements:

 - `verb`, the verb of the event that matched the route.
 - `path`, the path of the event that matched the route.
+- `args`, an array with extra arguments passed to the event.
+If no extra arguments were passed, this element won't be present.
 - `cb`, a callback function which you only need to use if your route function is asynchronous.
+- `route`, the matched route.
+- `from`, an array that contains a list of all previous events fired.

 As a convention, I name `context` as `x`.
 Let's see an example: